bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 There are three different kinds of consoles, which the administrator or user can use to interact with the Director.
 These three kinds of consoles comprise three different security levels.

 Default Console
    :index:`[TAG=Console->Default Console] <pair: Console; Default Console>` the first console type is an :emphasis:`anonymous` or :emphasis:`default` console, which has full privileges.
 There is no console resource necessary for this type since the password is specified in the Director’s resource and consequently such consoles do not have a name as defined on a :strong:`Name` directive.
 Typically you would use it only for administrators.

 Named Console
    :index:`[TAG=Named Console] <single: Named Console>` :index:`[TAG=Console->Named Console] <pair: Console; Named Console>` :index:`[TAG=Console->Restricted Console] <pair: Console; Restricted Console>` the second type of console, is a :emphasis:`named` console (also called :emphasis:`Restricted Console`) defined within a Console resource in both the Director’s configuration file and in the Console’s configuration file.
 Both the names and the passwords in these two entries must match much as is the case for Client programs.

    This second type of console begins with absolutely no privileges except those explicitly specified in the Director’s Console resource.
 Thus you can have multiple Consoles with different names and passwords, sort of like multiple users, each with different privileges.
 As a default, these consoles can do absolutely nothing – no commands whatsoever.
 You give them privileges or rather access to commands and resources by specifying access control lists in the Director’s Console resource.
 The ACLs are specified by a directive followed by a list of access names.
 Examples of this are shown below.

    -  The third type of console is similar to the above mentioned one in that it requires a Console resource definition in both the Director and the Console.
 In addition, if the console name, provided on the **Name**:sup:`Dir`:sub:`Console`\  directive, is the same as a Client name, that console is permitted to use the :strong:`SetIP` command to change the Address directive in the Director’s client resource to the IP address of the Console.
 This permits portables or other machines using DHCP (non-fixed IP addresses) to "notify" the Director of their current IP address.

 The Console resource is optional and need not be specified.
 The following directives are permitted within these resources:

-The example at :ref:`section-ConsoleAccessExample` shows how to use a console resource for a connection from a client like :program:`bconsole`.
+The example at :ref:`section-ConsoleAccessExample` shows how to use a console resource for a connection from a client like :command:`bconsole`.

 .. _DirectorResourceProfile: